Veha0001/omvAstron/README.md

 ### Then you start nvim.

-You need a good network to clone a lot of plugins at the time.
+You will need a good network to clone a lot of plugins at the time.

-Else you will get some errors.
+Else you would get some errors.